Skip to main content Skip to navigation

 Module Description

 This module (re)introduces students to some of the most important prose works of the French literary canon of the first half of the twentieth century.
-Keeping in mind that labels such as “the canon” and “modernity” are fluid, we will pay special attention to where the texts appear to break with literary or cultural norms of the time.
+Keeping in mind that ideas such as “the canon” and “modernity” are subject to interrogation, we will pay special attention to where the texts appear to break with literary or cultural norms of the time, and the enduring influence and cultural importance they have had in France and the rest of the world.

 We will investigate how these authors use form, style, and other literary techniques to convey meaning as well as what sorts of philosophical, social, or political factors may have motivated them.
 In other words, we will approach these texts in two different manners.
 At times, you will be asked to perform close readings of literary works where meaning is found within the text itself.
 At others, you will carry out contextual research which places the texts in their broader cultural significance.